Updated: Apr 24

 When you're done your first draft, take a break, then go back and do your First Draft Edits (See above post for some tips!)

-After I had cleaned up the story, I asked for two people (You can ask for more, but probably not more than five people.) to read the book at this point.
+After I had cleaned up the story, I asked for two people (You can ask for more, but probably not more than five people.) to read the book at this point and be my beta readers.
 It's a little scary to do, because your book will still be pretty rough.
 I liked getting some input at this time to see how the story was working out.

 I find readers are faster reading a hard copy, rather than a digital.